 Benefits for the Standard and Enhanced contributions may differ in Latin American countries.
 Please reach out to [email protected] for details.

 Below you can find answers to some commonly asked questions related to the administrative fee but please contact your local CDP office if you have any additional queries.

 CDP is to the future of business what the X-Ray machine was to the then future of medicine.
 Without it we would never see the inside of the patient’s health.Christiana Figueres, Former Executive Secretary, UNFCCC

 CDP marked its 16th year in December 2016.
 As a not-for-profit organization we have relied on funding from a range of sources including philanthropic and government grants, sponsorship and fees for services.
 To deliver our services at the necessary global scale, we now require a small contribution towards our costs from both companies and investors participating in our system.

-In 2020, the fee will apply to to companies listed, incorporated or headquartered in North America, Latin America, Western Europe, South Africa and parts of Asia-Pacific where reporting is well established.
+In 2021, the fee will apply to all companies excluding those listed, incorporated or headquartered in China and Central and Eastern Europe (CEE): Albania, Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Romania, the Slovak Republic, Slovenia, and the three Baltic States: Estonia, Latvia and Lithuania.
 As reporting becomes standard business practice elsewhere we will introduce the fee in these countries/regions.